Whether your financial goals are home ownership, early retirement, or passive income generation, here are 5 simple steps to help you reach them.

 You will then be able to determine what your monthly savings plan should be by working backwards from your goal amount.

 This will require some excel knowledge and time on your part.
-If you’ve never been a fan of math or would just like a straightforward alternative, StashAway has a built-in financial planning tool to make goal-setting as simple as possible for you.
+StashAway has a built-in financial planning tool to make goal-setting as simple as possible.

 StashAway’s tools will learn about you, your current financial situation, what your financial goals are, and then recommend a monthly savings plan while also building a personalised investment portfolio to help you reach that goal.